plzm/rag-vector-agent-semantic-kernel/labs/lab4/readme-vs.md

 Line 45: `var pageText = GetPageText(page);` cleans the text up a bit

-Line 46: `var paragraphs = TextChunker.SplitPlainTextParagraphs([pageText], 500, 100, null, text => tokenizer.CountTokens(text));` takes the pageText and split it into a max of 500 tokens with a 100 token overlap.
+Line 46: `var paragraphs = TextChunker.SplitPlainTextParagraphs([pageText], 500, 100, null, text => tokenizer.CountTokens(text));` takes the pageText and splits it into a max of 500 tokens with a 100 token overlap.

 Line 45 starts the loop through all the paragraphs returned from the **TextChunker**.